-In accordance with the aim of this work, the antiviral potential of the test samples of A. annua L. against the Alpha variant of SARS-CoV-2 in vitro was evaluated after comprehensive analytical characterization and profiling of the crude extracts, fractions, and compounds, together with genome analysis of the local virus isolate.
+In accordance with the aim of this work, the antiviral potential of the test samples of A. annua L. against the Alpha variant of SARS-CoV-2 in vitro was evaluated after a comprehensive analytical characterization and profiling of the crude extracts, fractions and compounds together with the genome analysis of the local virus isolate.
 The use of the local isolate hCoV-19/Bosnia and Herzegovina/VFS-UNSA-LMGFI031/2021 offered a significant advantage and provided specific insights into the epidemiological situation in the region.
 This underscores the importance of monitoring viral evolution within localized populations to develop tailored therapeutic approaches and improve public health strategies.
-The Ct value range of 18-26 (as the initial Ct value of the virus used), observed in this study and consistent with previous observations, correlates with clinically manifest COVID-19 cases, emphasizing its importance for the assessment of viral replication and inhibition.
-In addition, the sensitivity of the PCR method used allowed reliable detection of viral load even at low concentrations, enabling accurate assessment of viral inhibition and the efficacy of treatments tested at different concentrations.
+The Ct value range of 18-26 (as the initial Ct value of the virus used) observed in this study and found in previous observations correlates with clinically manifest COVID-19 cases, emphasizing its importance for the assessment of viral replication and inhibition.
+In addition, the sensitivity of the PCR method used allowed reliable detection of viral load, even at low concentrations, enabling accurate assessment of viral inhibition and the efficacy of treatments tested at different concentrations.